progbits/xv6-net/README.md

 [flag](https://wiki.qemu.org/Documentation/Networking) to emulate an E1000
 family network device.
-The `-nic` [flag](https://wiki.qemu.org/Documentation/Networking) creates a new [TAP](https://en.wikipedia.org/wiki/TUN/TAP) device which may require privileges.
+The `-nic` [flag](https://wiki.qemu.org/Documentation/Networking) creates a new [TAP](https://en.wikipedia.org/wiki/TUN/TAP) device which may require root privileges.

 The `xv6` network stack supports a single interface which is assigned a fixed